Red Rock Film Festival

 Red Rock Film Festival is an international film festival in Southern Utah in the United States.
 Held annually in November, in St. George, Ivins, and Springdale by Zion National Park, the festival introduces the area to new international and US independent film.
 The festival has competitions for both documentaries and narrative fiction features and shorts.

 History

 The Red Rock Film Festival began in Southern Utah in 2004 as a film series Zion Flix, founded by commercial director Matt Marxteyn with founding member Derek Horne.
 It initially evolved from a film festival and competition for college students in 1991.
 Zion Flix was held in the OC Tanner Amphitheater in Springdale, Utah with sell-out crowds on both opening and closing nights.
-The festival became official known as an annual event called the Red Rock Film Festival in 2007.
+The festival became officially known as an annual event called the Red Rock Film Festival in 2007.
 By 2009 the Red Rock Film Festival was cited by MovieMaker Magazine on their 2009 list of "25 Festivals Worth the Entry Fee."
-Premieres at the festival have included the US premiere of Sultanes del Sur and Mark of Cain and the pre-release preview of Forever Plaid – The Movie.